zalando-incubator/kube-ingress-aws-controller/README.md

     the tags `kubernetes.io/role/elb` (for internet-facing ALBs) or `kubernetes.io/role/internal-elb` (for internal ALBs).
 Subnets with these tags will be favored when selecting subnets for the ALBs.
+    Additionally you can tag EC2 subnets with `kubernetes.io/cluster/<cluster-id>`, which will be prioritized.
     If there are two possible subnets for a single Availability Zone then the first subnet, lexicographically sorted by ID, will be selected.